aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-bmp/_index.md

 ### **Example 1.**  Convert  HTML from the cloud storage to BMP and save the result to the storage

 Let’s consider a common SDK usage scenario when the source document is in the cloud storage, and you want to convert it to some other format and save to the storage.
-In our example, it is HTML to [BMP](https://docs.fileformat.com/image/bmp/) conversion.
+In our example, it is HTML to {{%BMP%}} conversion.

 The conversion process is following - a source document is loaded from the *default* cloud storage, and after conversion is completed, the result is saved to this storage.
 The default BMPConversionOptions are applied to the conversion.
 In the example, we use methods of the **ConverterBuilder** class: **FromStorageFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorage**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.